-Philosophy of Science
+Philosophy of Science > scientific theory

-Characteristics of good scientific theory
+Characteristics of plausible scientific theory

 Agreement with all experimental evidence and other observations